LSENS-BMI-EPFL/behavior_control/README.md

 MATLAB code to control data acquisition and behavioural sessions of sensory detection task(s) at Laboratory of Sensory Processing, EPFL.
 This code currently supports (uncued, undelayed) sensory (auditory, whisker) detection tasks. :mouse:	:desktop_computer:

+Documentation for this code is in this [repo's wiki](https://github.com/LSENS-BMI-EPFL/behavior_control/wiki).

 ### Requirements
  - Git